gpuweb/gpuweb/proposals/subgroup-id.md

 | Built-in | Stage | Type | Direction | Description |
 | -------- | ----- | ---- | --------- | ----------- |
 | `subgroup_id` | compute | u32 | Input | The invocation's subgroup's id within the workgroup |

+Ideally this built-in would be considered subgroup uniform, but our uniformity analysis occurs at the workgroup level.

+**TODO**: Do we want to try and introduce subgroup uniformity?
+APIs speak little of the guarantees and testing shows that guarantees do not match user expectations.

 # Language vs Enable Extension